 As we mentioned earlier, a feature known as Automatic Metric assigns metrics to each network adapter on the device.
 These can be both physical and virtual adapters.

 By definition, a metric is an integer value assigned to an IP route for a specific network interface.
 Windows identifies the feasibility of a network, also known as cost, by considering the following parameters:

 - Number of hops to a specific destination

 - Delay time

-Taking these factors into account, a metric is assigned to each network adapter by Windows.
+Taking these factors into account, Windows assigns a metric to each network adapter.
 The lower the metric number, the higher its priority.

 Below is a table that indicates the metrics assigned by Automatic Metric in Windows 11 to the network adapters:

 |Greater than or equal to 500 Kb and less than 4 Mb||65|

 |Greater than or equal to 4 Mb and less than 20 Mb||55|

 |Greater than or equal to 20 Mb and less than 80 Mb||45|